Invariant universality for projective planes: Introduction

 \section{Introduction}

-\begin{definition} A plane is a system of points and lines satisfying: \begin{enumerate-(A)} \item every pair of distinct points determines a unique line; \item every pair of distinct lines intersects in at most one point; \item every line contains at least two points; \item there exist at least three non-collinear points. \end{enumerate-(A)} A plane is {\em projective} if in addition: \begin{enumerate-(B')} \item every pair of lines intersects in exactly one point. \end{enumerate-(B')} A plane is {\em simple\footnote{The notion of simple plane is not standard and we use it for lack of a better name.}} if except for a finite number of points every point is incident with at most two non-trivial lines (i.e. lines containing more than two points). \end{definition}
+\begin{definition} A plane is a system of points and lines satisfying: \begin{enumerate-(A)} \item every pair of distinct points determines a unique line; \item every pair of distinct lines intersects in at most one point; \item every line contains at least two points; \item there exist at least three non-collinear points. \end{enumerate-(A)} A plane is {\em projective} if in addition: \begin{enumerate-(B')} \item every pair of lines intersects in exactly one point. \end{enumerate-(B')} A plane is {\em simple} if except for a finite number of points every point is incident with at most two non-trivial lines (i.e. lines containing more than two points). \end{definition}

 The class of simple planes and the class of (non-Desarguesian) projective planes are first-order classes, and so we can regard them as standard Borel spaces, and use invariant descriptive set theory to analyze the complexity of analytic equivalence relations defined on them.
 We recall that a binary relation \(R\) defined on a standard Borel space \(X\) is called \emph{analytic} (or \(\analytic\)), if it is an analytic subset of the product space \(X\times X\), i.e., it is the projection of a Borel set \(B\subseteq Y\times X\times X\), for some Polish space \(Y\).